 However, there is a growing spectrum of important applications that give rise to excessive numbers of distinct rates.
-Power grid stability~\cite{DBLP:conf/nca/Sanders12,wsc12}, crowd dynamics~\cite{MassinkLBHH12,MassinkLBH11} as well as (computer) virus epidemiology~\cite{XuLZ12,ZEB+11,YA11} are important examples where Markov models are huge and rates change from state to state.
-The study of these phenomena is of growing importance for the assurance of security and dependability.
-Several of these examples can in some way be regarded as population models~\cite{HenzingerJW11,HillstonTG12}, where the rates change with population counts, similar to models appearing in systems biology \cite{MateescuWDH10} and also in classical performance and dependability engineering \cite{HaverkortHK00,ClothH05}.
+Computer network performability analysis \cite{HaverkortHK00,ClothH05,BaierHHHK12,DBLP:journals/sqj/GokhaleLT04,DBLP:books/daglib/0079988}, power grid stability~\cite{DBLP:conf/nca/Sanders12,wsc12}, crowd dynamics~\cite{MassinkLBHH12,MassinkLBH11}, as well as (computer) virus epidemiology~\cite{XuLZ12,ZEB+11,YA11} are important examples where Markov models are huge, and rates change from state to state.
+The study of these phenomena is of growing importance for the assurance of their reliability.
+Several of these examples can in some way be regarded as Markov population models~\cite{HenzingerJW11,HillstonTG12}, where the rates change with population counts, similar to models appearing in systems biology \cite{MateescuWDH10}, and also in classical performance and dependability engineering \cite{HaverkortHK00,ClothH05}.

 This paper targets the analysis of transient properties of CTMCs with both a large number of states as well as a large number of distinct transition rates.
-It presents a combination of abstraction techniques, an explicit representation of a small abstract model, and symbolic techniques---the latter using ordered binary DDs (OBDDs), not MTBDDs or MDDs---, which we thus call symblicit.
+It presents a combination of abstraction techniques, an explicit representation of a small abstract model, and symbolic techniques.
+The latter use reduced ordered binary decision diagrams (OBDDs), not MTBDDs or MDDs.
+As our method involves both symbolic and explicit state space representations, we call it \emph{symblicit}.
 The abstraction method relies on visiting all concrete states of the abstract model to obtain bounds on the transition matrix, but without having to store the state space explicitly.
 We also present ideas how to speed up this admittedly time-consuming process.
-On the one hand side, the approach can be seen as a continuation of our previous work on symblicit algorithms~\cite{WimmerBBHCHDT10,CrouzenHHDTWBB11}.
-On the other hand side, we harvest work done on abstraction of Markov Chains to abstract Markov chains or Markov decision processes~\cite{Klink10,Smith10,KatoenKLW07,Buchholz11,AlfaroR07,KattenbeltKNP10,HermannsWZ08}.
+On the one hand, the approach can be seen as a continuation of our previous work on symblicit algorithms~\cite{WimmerBBHCHDT10,CrouzenHHDTWBB11}.
+On the other hand, we harvest work done on the abstraction of Markov chains to abstract Markov chains or Markov decision processes~\cite{Klink10,Smith10,KatoenKLW07,Buchholz11,AlfaroR07,KattenbeltKNP10,HermannsWZ08}.